 - a.
-The period of time allowed for the addition of courses is up to week 3 (week of study). - b.
-Students are required to fill in Form HEA-11 [BORANG TAMBAH KURSUS] before submitting it to the Assistant Registrar of the School to be updated in the system.
+The period of time allowed for the adding of courses is up to week 2 (week of study). - Students are required to fill in Form HEA-11 (Adding Course Form) before submitting it to the Assistant Registrar of the School to be updated in the system.